ja-k-e/dima-codes/004-jacks-market-website/README.md

 ## Dima reflects on lessons 001-002

-_and then builds a basic site using the material covered:_
+_and then builds a basic HTML site using the material covered:_

 - ### Lesson 001
 	- Uncomment code to reveal the the functionality of HTML, CSS, and Javascript in synchronicity